-The problem will only reoccur unless you step up your pool maintenance.
+The problem will only reoccur unless you step up your weekly pool maintenance.
 Make sure to regularly check your pool chemistry and practice good cleaning habits to keep the water bugs away.
 Water bugs are a nuisance, and keeping them out of your pool is as simple as eradicating their food source.

 How to Prevent Water Bugs in a Pool

 Good cleaning habits and proper chemistry are the best way to deter water bugs from taking up residence in your swimming pool.
 These critters only show up when there is food, so taking steps to make conditions less favorable for algae and other microorganisms to grow in your pool is your best line of defense.